ikreymer/webarchiveplayer/README.md

 * **[Download for Windows](https://github.com/ikreymer/webarchiveplayer/raw/master/app/windows/webarchiveplayer.exe)**

 2. Double click to open.
 (For OS X, open the .dmg file to mount the volume and extract the player).
-You may have to agree to open files from the internet.
-(This is still currently new experimental software).
+You may have to agree to allow open files from the internet, and to allow making internet connections (windows only).
+This still new software and other distribution methods may be added in the future.

 3. A file dialog will show up.
 Browse to an existing WARC or ARC file(s).